martinagvilas/ML-Vis-BrainHack-2021/README.md

 ## Executing the notebooks
 - Run in Binder: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/martinagvilas/ML-Vis-BrainHack-2021/HEAD?urlpath=lab)
-- Run it in colab {To-DO, explain how}
-- Run it locally {To-DO, explain how}
+- Run locally {To-DO, explain how}

 ## Learning goals
 - [ ] Learn how to load and prepare your data for machine learning analysis with scikit-learn.
-- [ ] Learn how to perform linear regression and classification analysis with scikit-learn.
+- [ ] Learn how to perform regression, classification and clustering analysis with scikit-learn.
+- [ ] Learn the concepts of
+regularization,
+cross-validation,
+hyper-parameter tuning,
-- [ ] Learn the concepts of regularization, cross-validation, parameter tuning, and how to implement them using scikit-learn.
+and how to implement them using scikit-learn.
 - [ ] Learn how to inspect and evaluate a machine learning model.
 - [ ] Learn how to plot your results with matplotlib and seaborn.